 We also conduct operations in various foreign countries, including Australia, Belgium, Canada, France, Germany, Italy, the Netherlands, New Zealand and the United Kingdom.
-For the nine months ended September 30, 2002 approximately 67% of our revenues were earned outside the United States and collected in local currency and related operating expenses were also paid in such corresponding local currency.
+For the year ended December 31, 2002 approximately 67% of our revenues were earned outside the United States and collected in local currency and related operating expenses were also paid in such corresponding local currency.
 Accordingly, we will be subject to increased risk for exchange rate fluctuations between such local currencies and the dollar.

-The financial statements of our non-U.S. subsidiaries are translated into U.S. dollars using current rates of exchange, with gains or losses included in the cumulative translation adjustment account, a component of stockholders' equity.
-During the nine months ended September 2002, we had a translation gain of \$26.8 million, primarily attributable to the weakening of the U.S. dollar against the Australian dollar, the British pound, and the Euro.
+The financial statements of our non-U.S. subsidiaries are translated into U.S. dollars using current rates of exchange, with translation gains or losses included in the cumulative translation adjustment account, a component of stockholders' equity.
+During the year ended December 31, 2002, we had a translation gain of \$42.6 million, primarily attributable to the weakening of the U.S. dollar against the Australian dollar, the British pound, and the Euro.